ar27111994/National-Criminals-Database/README.md

 This is the Data Access Layer using **Linq to SQL** as a Micro-ORM.
 This is abstracted through a Generic Repository using Unit of Work Pattern for Efficient Context Memory Management.

 # WebClientContracts:-
 A Project for Holding Data Transfer Object Classess.
-Moreover, this project uses ``Microsoft.Practices.EnterpriseLibrary.Validation`` for Validation of DTOs using WCF Service Calls.
+Moreover, this project uses ``Microsoft.Practices.EnterpriseLibrary.Validation`` for Validation of DTOs used for WCF Service Calls.
 This project acts as a bridge between **BusinessServices** and **WebUIClient** Projects.

 # NCDServices:-
 A WCF Services Host Project.
 It uses **Autofac.WCF.Integration** to inject Required Parameters in Services and to Register Service Interfaces with their Respective Implementations.
 As this Project uses **Global.asax** to Register Autofac Container at **Application_Start** Event, Hence IIS is the best platform to Publish this project to.
 Moreover, each service has Different **EndPoints** for **SOAP and REST (Both JSON and XML)**.